 1. All in the Family

-If forced to pick one show to represent Norman Lear’s career, it would be All in the Family.
-The sitcom, which began in 1971, helped change how TV shows were viewed thanks to the subject matter that Lear dared to tackle on the show, predominantly through the character of Archie Bunker (Carroll O’Connor).
+If forced to pick one show to represent Norman Lear's career, it would be All in the Family (in fact we did, including it in our 100 best TV shows of all time list).
+The sitcom, which began in 1971, helped change how TV shows were viewed thanks to the subject matter that Lear dared to tackle on the show, predominantly through the character of Archie Bunker (Carroll O'Connor).
 Bunker is portrayed as a working-class man set in his ways, with both the comedy and conflict of the show centered on how he interacted with the big issues of the day, including race, politics and more.
 It was a bold place to tread for a show built as a comedy, but it worked.

 In addition to O'Connor's iconic performance, All in the Family starred Jean Stapleton, Rob Reiner and Sally Struthers.
 The show won 22 Primetime Emmys across its nine seasons, including Outstanding Comedy Series four times.

 2. Fernwood 2 Night